edespino/cloudberry-site/docs/functions/json-functions-and-operators.md

 title: JSON Functions and Operators
 ---

-# JSON Functions and Operators in Cloudberry Database
+# JSON Functions and Operators in Apache Cloudberry

 This document describes: